callumahern/music-player/README.md

 Record can be played
 Record can be turned over (side A / side B)

-Notes:
+# Notes:

-Vinyl player knows that it is on and off
+- Vinyl player knows that it is on and off
-It knows that there is a record on the vinyl player and cannot play without one
+- It knows that there is a record on the vinyl player and cannot play without one

-Strech goals
+# Strech goals

-Linked up to music api
+- Link up to music api